cbonoz/stark24/README.md

 ZkPages
 ---

 Zero-knowledge digital content single-page storefronts on Starknet.

-Enable anyone to create a secure digital content storefront page.
+ZkPages enables any user to create their own digital content store managed by smart contracts.

 Going after the Consumer and Privacy categories for StarkHack 2024.